ProhibitedTV/BitRiver-Live/docs/installing-on-ubuntu.md

 When the listen address resolves to a privileged port (<1024) the installer injects `AmbientCapabilities=CAP_NET_BIND_SERVICE`/`CapabilityBoundingSet=CAP_NET_BIND_SERVICE` into the systemd unit and runs `sudo setcap 'cap_net_bind_service=+ep' "$INSTALL_DIR/bitriver-live"` so manual restarts keep the binding.
 Operators fronting the service with Nginx, Caddy, or another reverse proxy should set `--addr :8080` (or a similar high port) and forward 80/443 from the proxy to avoid capabilities altogether.

-Provide `--bootstrap-admin-email` and `--bootstrap-admin-password` to seed the first control-center account automatically.
+Provide `--bootstrap-admin-email` (optionally pairing it with `--bootstrap-admin-password`) to seed the first control-center account automatically.
+When you skip the password flag the installer now generates a strong random secret, records it in `$INSTALL_DIR/.env`, and prints it exactly once so you can capture it before leaving the terminal.
 The installer runs the `bootstrap-admin` helper after copying the binaries so the JSON datastore or Postgres database already contains an administrator when systemd starts the service.
-Capture the printed credentials and rotate the password immediately after logging in.
+Rotate the password from the control center after your first login.

 Environment variable equivalents: